luke-beep/all-about-windows/README.md

 **Disclaimer:** I am not responsible for any damage done to your computer.
 This guide is for educational purposes only.

-> This guide is essentially a collection of tweaks and information.
-Some are by others, some are by me.
-If you want to use this guide, please link to this github.

 ### **Table of Contents**